observability-lab-cse/observability-lab-workshop/07-custom-metrics/README.md

 > **📌 Pick up the pieces 📌**
 >
 > If you didn't manage to make all the code changes needed for custom metrics and would like to see it all work, don't worry!
-Check out [this branch](https://github.com/observability-lab-cse/observability-lab) to see the ready solution.
+Check out the [main branch](https://github.com/observability-lab-cse/observability-lab) to see the ready solution.

 ## Navigation